Frequently Asked Questions, Answered!

 Our station is disability accessible with a raised platform and no steps.
 We offer a free shuttle bus from the Clunes Railway Station to the town centre (a 2 minute drive or 12 minute walk).

-Check with VLine directly closer to the date for information on services.
+Check with VLine directly for information on services.

 There is a dedicated carpark at the Clunes Showgrounds.